waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_5.md

 Think about the sequence of steps you might use, e.g.

-1. think about the irb interaction
+1. think about the user experience (in this case irb)
-2. create a feature test that fails
+2. create a corresponding feature test that fails
-3. create a minimal unit test
+3. create a minimal matching unit test
 4. see the paired failing feature and unit tests
 5. create the functionality in the application
 6. see the unit test pass and the feature test move to next fail